Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Introduction

 For this work, we adopt the same definition and notation for the (instance-specific) approximation ratio (AR) as discussed in Tate et al. \cite{TFHMG20}.
 Specifically, for a graph $G$ and algorithm $\mathcal{A}$, the (instance-specific) AR is given by,

 where $\mathcal{E}_{\mathcal{A},G}$ is the expected cut value (either from hyperplane rounding of a classical solution or quantum measurement of a quantum state) and $\text{{\sc Min-Cut(G)}}$ is the (possibly trivial) minimum cut in the graph $G$.
 This definition is chosen as a means of ``normalizing" the approximation ratio to lie in the interval $[0,1]$, even in the case of graphs with both positive and negative edge weights.
 For positive-weighted graphs, we have that $\text{{\sc Min-Cut(G)}} = 0$, in which case, the definition of $\alpha_{\mathcal{A},G}$ reduces to the ``typical" definition of approximation ratio often seen in the classical optimization literature.
+The worst-case AR $\alpha_{\mathcal{A}}$ for an algorithm $\mathcal{A}$ is defined as the worst instance-specific AR across all instances, i.e., $\alpha_{\mathcal{A}} = \min_{G} \alpha_{\mathcal{A},G}$; alternatively, we say such an algorithm $\mathcal{A}$ provides an $\alpha_{\mathcal{A}}$-approximation.

 It should be noted that in our numerical simulations, we can calculate $\mathcal{E}_{\mathcal{A},G}$ exactly.
 Please refer to \cite{TFHMG20} for more details.